ephs08kmp/ds_portfolio/Income_demographics/README.md

 ### Usage
 Run all cells in the `Gender_Pay_Gap_Modeling` file using a jupyter notebook.
+Summary of the analysis and modeling can be found in the `Predicting Income Based on Demographic Data.pptx` file.

 ### Extending this
 If you want to extend this work, here are a few places to start: